 Hobbs, New Mexico Natural Gas

 Picturesque scenery and spectacular rock formations dot the landscape of New Mexico.
-But underneath those landscapes lies a large amount of crude oil that makes New Mexico one of the nation's largest producers of oil and natural gas.
+But underneath those landscapes lies a large amount of crude oil that makes New Mexico one of the nation’s largest producers of oil and natural gas.
+The state’s natural gas production is nearly 5.3% percent of the United States’ total production and the state ranks 6th for total crude oil output.

 The town also has many opportunities for recreation including gliding and soaring.
 Hobbs is the home for the Hobbs Soaring Society, Soaring Society of America, Inc and the National Soaring Foundation which will provide any adventure seeker with ample opportunity to soar.
 The city has a mild climate with dry, windy springs and warm summers and is only two hours southeast of Roswell, the site of the famous UFO controversy.